 Pesach, Passover, is one of the most significant holidays in the Jewish calendar and it is the most observed of all our festivals.
-On that day, we celebrate the liberation of our ancestors from slavery and our deliverance.
+On this day we celebrate the liberation of our ancestors from slavery, and our deliverance.
 We re-tell the story of the Exodus and enjoy a ritual meal, the seder, in which the themes of the festival are considered.

 We are taught that through the process of the seder meal, the rituals and prayers, we should all feel as if we had experienced the Exodus.
 The constant refrain of the Pesach season is to remember that we were once slaves, to understand and acknowledge the struggle and suffering which goes along with that enslavement, in order to ensure that we are never the oppressors of others and that we stand up for those who are most vulnerable in our world.